 If I am a Descendant of a Calista Shareholder what corporation benefits can I receive?

-A Shareholder Descendant is eligible for hiring preference, to apply for the Calista Scholarship Fund, and for training/internship opportunities.
+A Shareholder Descendant is eligible for hiring preference, to apply for a scholarship through Calista Education and Culture, Inc. and for training/internship opportunities.

 I hear people say stockholder and shareholder when referring to membership in Calista.
 What’s the difference?

 I own 100 shares in Calista.
 Why is it that some years I have 400 votes and other years I only have 300 votes?